-The recent identification of a novel and conserved C-tail phosphorylation site termed the TOR interaction motif (TIM) provides the long-awaited mechanism for PKC and Akt activation by mTORC2 (Baffi et al., 2021a).
-The TIM precedes the well-characterized turn motif by seven residues and comprises a highly conserved F-x3.F-pT motif in the C-tail (Figure 1A).
-Found in all 5 taxonomical groups throughout evolution, the TIM is conserved in the six PKC isozymes that require mTORC2, as well as mTOR-dependent Akt, S6K, SGK, PKN, and RSK family kinases (Figure 1B).
+The recent identification of a novel and conserved C-tail phosphorylation site, termed the TOR interaction motif

+(TIM), provides the long-awaited mechanism for PKC and Akt activation by mTORC2 (Baffi et al., 2021a).
+The TIM precedes the well characterized turn motif by seven residues and comprises a highly conserved F-x3-F-pT motif in the C-tail (Fig. 1A).
+Found in all five taxonomical groups throughout evolution, the TIM is conserved in the six PKC isozymes that require mTORC2, as well as mTOR-dependent Akt, p70 ribosomal s6 kinase, SGK, protein kinase N, and p90 ribosomal s6 kinase family kinases (Fig. 1B).
 Whereas many mTOR-independent AGC kinases harbor the turn motif phosphorylation site, the TIM is conserved exclusively in mTOR-dependent AGC kinases.
-Notably, this motif is absent in AGC kinases such as PKA that are not regulated by mTOR, suggesting that the TIM phosphorylation is the critical site specifying regulation by mTOR.
+Notably, this motif is absent in AGC kinases, such as protein kinase A, that are not regulated by mTOR, suggesting that the TIM phosphorylation is the critical site specifying regulation by mTOR.
 TIM phosphorylation, either alone or in combination with turn motif phosphorylation, is necessary for kinase activity: Ala substitution at this site in Akt, and at both this site and the turn motif in PKC, were shown to abolish kinase activity in live-cell assays, recapitulating the effects of mTORC2 deletion or inhibition (Baffi et al., 2021a).
 These mutations prevented phosphorylation of the activation and hydrophobic motif sites, mirroring the effect of mTORC2 absence.

 Biochemical studies further revealed that the mTORC2 step is effectively bypassed by overexpression of PDK1 (Baffi et al., 2021a).
-In cells lacking functional mTORC2, Akt and mTORdependent PKC isozymes are not significantly phosphorylated at any of the C-tail sites.
+In cells lacking functional mTORC2, Akt and mTOR-dependent PKC isozymes are not significantly phosphorylated at any of the C-tail sites.
 Restoration of functional mTORC2 permits phosphorylation at both the turn motif and the hydrophobic motif, resulting in active kinases.
 But active kinase can also be obtained by overexpressing PDK1: this kinase promotes phosphate incorporation at its bona fide site, the activation loop, and also at the hydrophobic motif, but not at the bona fide mTORC2 site, the turn motif.
 Importantly, the PDK1 rescue depends on the intrinsic catalytic activity of both PDK1 and the client kinase, as kinase-dead mutants of PKC or Akt could not rescue hydrophobic motif phosphorylation upon PDK1 overexpression (Baffi et al., 2021a).
 Thus, these findings suggest that mTORC2 regulates hydrophobic motif autophosphorylation by facilitating PDK1 phosphorylation of the activation loop.
 Therefore, TIM phosphorylation by mTORC2 marks AGC kinases for activation by PDK1.